Common Issues Uncovered by Property Surveys

 Whether you’re a first-time buyer, looking for your forever home or even downsizing, buying a new home is an expensive affair.
 From deposits and stamp duty to legal fees and removal costs, it can feel like you’re constantly paying out money to secure the property of your dreams.
-So it’s perhaps understandable then that some buyers can be tempted to forego a survey to save some precious cash.
+So it’s perhaps understandable then that some buyers can be tempted to forego a building survey to save some precious cash.
 Be aware, though; this can be a false economy as surveys are designed to highlight issues you need to know about before parting with your hard-earned money.

 So, what exactly can you expect from a survey and what are some of the issues they often uncover?